What can you do when you're running out of pasture for sheep and cattle and there’s not a lot of supplementary feed around?

-- You could consider offloading stock by leasing extra grazing if you can find a farmer lucky enough to have feed to spare.
+- You could consider offloading stock by leasing extra grazing if you can find a farmer lucky enough to have a feed to spare.

-- Otherwise you will have to sell, starting with the non-essential animals.
+- Otherwise, you will have to sell, starting with the non-essential animals.

-- Sell any wethers and empty ewes, and maybe some early weaned lambs, and older ewes.
+- Sell any wethers and empty ewes, and maybe some early-weaned lambs, and older ewes.

 - Shop around for quotes to make sure you get the best price and avoid being exploited because of a feed crisis.